 In the State of Maryland, the Children’s Mental Health Matters!
 Campaign is a collaboration of the Mental Health Association of Maryland (MHAMD) and the Maryland Coalition of Families (MCF) with support from the Maryland Mental Hygiene Administration and MD CARES.
 The Campaign goal, with over 80 partners across the state, is to raise public awareness of the importance of children’s mental health.
 The CSMH is providing support for the 2014 School Champion project.
 The Maryland campaign has developed some practical resources that provide ideas of how to get schools and school mental health more involved in Children’s Mental Health Awareness Week.
-Click here for more information on how to get involved.

 As part of Children’s Mental Health Awareness Week, the Substance Abuse and Mental Health Services Administration (SAMHSA), U.S. Department of Health and Human Services (May 8, 2014) has provided materials and resources to prepare for awareness day.
 SAMHSA’s newly revised awareness day event resources can also be viewed here.
 SAMHSA is also launching a hashtag event showcase.

 The National Federation of Families for Children’s Mental Health has many events this week dedicated to increasing public awareness about the triumphs and challenges in children's mental health and emphasizing the importance of family and youth involvement in the children's mental health movement!
 The Federation 's theme this year is Builcing a Circle of Wellness.